 ICES support is available for those who are:

-Further information on how to apply for ECS support will be announced later this year.
+Further information on how to apply for ECS support will be announced in March 2021.

 For more information about the Congress, visit the WFC 2021 website.